The 34 Symptoms of Menopause + 5 Treatments

-The average age of menopause is 51.
 Menopause refers to a period in a woman’s life when she stops having a menstrual period or bleeding for 12 months in a row.
-Many people think that a woman stops having her period overnight when in reality, menopause is a process that can last for years.
+Many people think that a woman stops having her period overnight when in reality the underlying process itself occurs over a long period of time.

 The period leading up to menopause is known as “perimenopause.”
 According to a 2022 Mira survey of 1000 American women (aged 35-65), 47% of people started having perimenopause symptoms from ages 35 to 45.
 Some women may experience so few symptoms that they do not realize they have entered perimenopause (you can also still get pregnant during this time).
-However, for others, symptoms can be severe and life-altering.
+However, for others, symptoms can be significant and life-altering.